-MGIM Pty Ltd (ABN 62 604 878 533), as Investment Manager of the Montgomery Global Fund, provides services to the Fund in accordance with the Fund's Constitution.
+MGIM Pty Ltd (ABN 62 604 878 533), previously Montgomery Global Investment Management Pty Ltd, as Investment Manager of Montaka Global Access Fund, provides services to the Fund in accordance with the Fund's Constitution.
 Transactions with the Investment Manager have taken place on normal commercial terms and conditions.

-During the year the following amounts were paid to the Investment Manager.
+During the year the following amounts were reimbursed from the Investment Manager: